DyfanJones/sm-docker/README.md

 )
 ```

-Similar to python’s sm-docker.
+Similar to python’s `sm-docker`.
 By default, the CodeBuild project will
 not run within a VPC, the image will be pushed to a repository
 sagemakerstudio with the tag latest, and use the Studio App’s execution
 role and the default SageMaker Python SDK S3 bucket.